-Recommendation on release
+4 Draft recommendation on release

-Given that the estimate of risk is negligible it is recommended that this biological control agent should be released subject to standard import and release conditions to ensure that the released material is free of other organisms.
+Given that the estimate of risk is negligible it is recommended that this biological control agent may be released subject to standard import and release conditions to ensure that the released material is free of other organisms.
+This recommendation is made on the basis of the high level of host specificity demonstrated by Dactylopius tomentosus 'fulgida' biotype on species within the genus Cylindropuntia and is based on currently available information.